AntonioFasano/filleR/README.md

 Filling a (fllat) PDF form with data from a CSV file in R

-Filling a form with data from a CSV file in R

 Introduction
 ============

-Don't get me wrong I am a fan of knitr (former user of Sweave), but there are situations when they might just  not fit the purpose.
+Don't get me wrong I am a fan of [knitr](http://yihui.name/knitr/) (and former user of [Sweave](http://www.stat.uni-muenchen.de/~leisch/Sweave/)), but there are situations when they might just  not fit the purpose.

 Indeed, as LaTeX based tools, they lie on the principle that content is more important than presentation, or better presentation technicalities.
 The latter  should not occupy  the researchers' time and be delegated to a mostly predefined model.